Is Mexico A Socialist Country?

 Mexico is not defined as a Socialist country; in fact, no true socialist countries are left around the world.
 Mexico can best be described as a mixed economy.

 Mexico’s mixed economy shows characteristics of both capitalism and socialism.
-Mexico’s private sector allows individuals and companies to make decisions for their business interests.
+Mexico’s private sector allows individuals and companies to decide for their business interests.

 Mexico also has a public sector where the state will decide how to produce and distribute goods and services for the public interest.
 In a mixed economy, the private and public economic characteristics can co-exist; Mexico’s economic system is based on a mixed economy.